William A. Huntley: Musical score, voice and piano

 LOC are scores preserved at the Library of Congress.
 LSMC are scores preserved at the Lester M. Levy Sheet Music Collection.
-BERK are scores at the California Sheet Music Project at the Berkley Libtary.
+BERK are scores at the California Sheet Music Project at the Berkley Library.

 He composed many song with lyrics by other musicians including Samuel N. Mitchell, Arthur W. French (1846-1919), Jerry Cohan (father of George M. Cohan), George Birdseye and Ernest Hardenstein.